 I am writing this for those wanting to understand why I stepped down from running the Deviant Robot MeetUp events in 2019.
 I hope there maybe something others can learn from my experience.
 What follows is, of course, my perspective on events spanning many years.
 I have done my best to offer as honest an account as I can.

 Deviant Robot was born

-I had never attended a MeetUp before.
-I wasn't sure how it was supposed to work, or what people might expect from one of these events.
-It seemed like it might be a good fit for us; or at least worth a go.
-We would see if we could find a community inspired by the content of the site; the website and community could then grow together.
+Meetup.com is a website that helps people discover, organise and arrange regular real-world events.
+It seemed a good fit; or at least worth a go.
+We would see if we could find a community inspired by the content of the website; and perhaps the website and community could grow together.